lukaslaobeyer/AutoFlight/documentation/source/autoscript/functions.rst

    Reads the drone's altitude.

-   :returns: The altitude in cm (TODO: Check this, I don't remember, may be mm or m).
+   :returns: The altitude in m.

 .. function:: sensors.getBatteryLevel()